-Pochettino Relaxed Over Mbappe Injury
+Pochettino relaxed over Mbappe injury

 "Kylian was calm at the time of his substitution, even though the blow was painful."

-Marco Verratti, who also assured fans regarding Mbappe, felt that winning on Saturday was vital for ensuring a positive mentality going into the City clash and keeping the pressure on title rivals Lille, who face fourth-placed Lyon on Sunday.
+Marco Verratti, who also assured fans regarding Mbappe, felt that winning on Sunday (AEST) was vital for ensuring a positive mentality going into the City clash and keeping the pressure on title rival Lille.

 "You have to win if you want to win this title," the Italy international said.
 "We want to win as many games as possible.